raydenlim/tp/docs/UserGuide.md

 #### 🛠️Updating a Session's Remark: `updatesessionremark`

-You can update an existing session's remark if there are changes or additional information that you want to include in the session notes or details.
+You can update an existing session's remark if you need to change or add additional information to the session notes or details.

 Format: `updatesessionremark s/SESSION_NUMBER r/REMARK`